 How do I know if I'm accepted into the retreat?
 Once your application forms and fee are received, you will be sent a confirmation letter with all the information you need, including travel details, what to bring, etc. We send out confirmation letters via email whenever possible, so please make sure we have yours.
 Remember to check your email regularly once you've sent in your registration forms.

 Do I lose any money if I have to cancel?
 Yes, unfortunately.
 Payments received prior to the retreat for which you are registered, are spent on food, staff, and other expected costs of that retreat long before the retreat begins.
 For this reason we cannot afford to refund money once registration is complete.
 However, we do have a Cancellation Policy.
-We will return payment under two conditions: (1) If you cancel at least 15 days (two weeks) prior to the retreat, half (50%) of your Retreat Payment will be refunded; (2) If for some unforeseen reason, the Hermitage has to cancel a retreat, we will return your full payment.
+We will return payment under three conditions: (1) If you cancel 1 month prior to the retreat, a full refund can be issued; (2) If you cancel at least 15 days (two weeks) prior to the retreat, half (50%) of your Retreat Payment will be refunded; (3) If for some unforeseen reason, the Hermitage has to cancel a retreat, we will return your full payment.
 For the same reasons if you leave the retreat before it is over, your fee is non-refundable.

 Can I sit less than the full retreat?
 Can I get a refund or pay less for attending only part of a retreat?
 No. You are required to attend the full retreat.
 People coming and going during a retreat, or attending only part of a retreat, is found to be disruptive to others, and is of little benefit to yourself.
 Any requests for late arrivals or early departures due to extenuating circumstances must be approved by retreat teachers ahead of time.
 The price of the retreat (based upon the number of nights listed in the rates schedule) will not be discounted for missed time, or for showing up late.
 Please plan your travel time accordingly, so you will be able to attend the entire retreat.

 Can I transfer my deposit or payment to another retreat?
 Transferring a deposit or payment to another retreat is usually not allowed, but exceptions are made.
-Please email Linda at email@example.com
+Please email Guest Master at firstname.lastname@example.org

 Can I transfer my deposit or payment to another person or my partner?
 Transferring a deposit or payment to another person is usually not allowed but exceptions are made.
-Please email Linda at firstname.lastname@example.org
+Please email Guest Master at email@example.com

 What is a typical retreat day like?
 Retreat teachers set schedules for each day according to their preference, but in general, they are as follows: The day usually starts around 5:30 or 6:00 am with an optional morning meditation before breakfast.
 After breakfast and throughout the rest of the day, there will be alternating periods of sitting and walking meditations, possibly interspersed with some guided yoga.
 There usually will be a Dharma talk (instruction on meditation, etc) and instructions will be given for sitting and walking meditations, for example.
 Some teachers prefer "group meditation" but as a general rule at the Hermitage, we encourage “private meditation, alone in the midst of nature” – a method established originally by the Buddha.
 This allows individuals to sit according to their own pysical abilities, and their own personal "timing," without disturbing, or being disturbed by others in a group.
 Meals are normally eaten in mindful silence, except on the last day, and each retreatant participates in some Karma yoga work sometime during the day, either in the kitchen or with housekeeping.
 There are also individual interviews with the teachers periodically, although depending on the nature of the retreat, not all teachers give private interviews.
 The day usually ends around 9:00 pm, however, the meditation hall is always open for those who would like to continue their practice.